A Dialogue of Comfort against Tribulation: The Loss of Outward Things (Chapters V–XVI)

-Bodily Pain, Captivity, and Imprisonment (Chapters XVII-XXII)
+Bodily Pain, Captivity, and Imprisonment (Chapters XVII–XXII)

 Vincent tells Anthony of his fear of denying the faith under torture.
 Anthony responds by reminding Vincent that Christ dreaded his own Passion.
 Vincent is comforted by Anthony's words (XVII).
 Anthony lists the physical punishments common in the persecution by the Turks: captivity, imprisonment, and painful death.
 Anthony defines captivity as the violent restraint of a man under the power of another to the extent that he must do what the other commands, and is not at liberty to go where he wishes.
 Christ's humility is offered as a model to follow (XVIII).

-Anthony defines imprisonment as: a restraint of liberty that prevents a man from going where he wishes.
 Anthony states that every man is in a prison.
-Vincent objects accusing his uncle of “sophistical fantasies”.
+Vincent objects, accusing his uncle of “sophistical fantasies”.
 Anthony welcomes Vincent's challenge and replies that every man coming into this world is condemned to death by God's own judgement for man's original sin.
 No one, not even the greatest king, can escape the grisly cruel hangman Death (XIX).

 Anthony describes God is the chief jailer of this prison of the whole earth.
 Vincent accepts part of Anthony's argument, but objects that he does not see God putting any man in stocks or fetters, or locking him in a chamber.
 Anthony replies that as God himself is invisible, he also uses invisible instruments to inflict his punishments.
 If we fear imprisonment at the hands of the Turks so much that we are prepared to renounce our faith, then we will find ourselves thrown into the prison of Hell, from which no man ever escapes (XX).

 Vincent expresses fear of suffering a shameful and painful death.
 Anthony explains that if our affections are sensual we will fear death much more than if they are spiritual (XXI).
 Anthony considers death itself (XXII).

-Persecution and Martyrdom (Chapters XXIII-XXVII)
+Persecution and Martyrdom (Chapters XXIII–XXVII)

 Anthony discusses the shame that comes with persecution.
 Anthony then argues that the faithful wise man will not dread any death however painful since Christ himself and his saints died such glorious deaths (XXIII).
 Vincent responds that shame is one thing that can be mastered, but no one can master pain in the same way.
 Anthony replies that, though no one can deny the reality of pain, reason alone often helps a man to bear the pain for the sake of some greater good (XXIV).

 Anthony says that Christ warns us not to fear those who can only kill the body, but rather to fear the one who can kill both body and soul in Hell.
 Anyone who considers this will not be afraid to endure the most terrible sufferings the Turks can inflict, rather than be cast into the pains of Hell (XXV).
 Anthony discusses the joys of Heaven.
 He says, if we considered the joys of Heaven, we would be much more willing to suffer for Christ in this world for the sake of winning heavenly joy (XXVI).